The Importance of Teaching Your Children About Screen Addiction

 How to Teach Your Child About Screen Addiction

 As a parent, your instinct might be to take away all digital devices from your child.
 But, going “cold turkey” isn’t always the best method for a child.
-It could end up fueling their addiction, even more, causing them to rebel or become more anxious, or contribute to withdrawal symptoms.
+It could end up fueling their dependence and possibly lead to other harmful addictions, even more, causing them to rebel or become more anxious, or contribute to withdrawal symptoms.

 Instead, the best way to manage your child’s screen addiction is to talk to them about it.
 Make them aware of the potential risks using age-appropriate language, and explain to them why their health and well-being are more important than staring at a screen.
 You can even talk about specific types of problems, like smartphone addiction.
 If you have a teenager who seems to be glued to their phone 24/7, don’t be afraid to be honest with them about the effects that kind of addiction can have on their social life and relationships.

 From there, you can set reasonable boundaries for their digital devices.
 That might include things like no screen time until homework and chores are done.
 Or, you can allow screens during certain hours of the day, but not others.
 At the end of the day, you’re the one who needs to put rules in place.
 Don’t be surprised if you experience some backlash, but when your child starts to understand those boundaries and knows they aren’t going to change, they’ll be more likely to follow them.

 It’s not uncommon for kids to turn on their digital devices out of boredom.
 One of the best things you can do to keep that from happening is to provide them with tech-free alternatives.
 Get creative with fun activities, and try things like

 - Taking something apart to see how it works

 Don’t be afraid to try new activities that are out of your comfort zone.
 Not only will they keep your child’s interest, but you might spark a new hobby or passion that will encourage them to spend less time on a digital device and more time exploring that interest.